lindazeng979/LLM-CMSA/README.md

 This repository contains datasets accompanying our research "Large Language Models for Code-Mixed Data Augmentation in Sentiment Analysis" (EMNLP '24).
 The datasets include both natural and synthetic data in Malayalam-English and Spanish-English.

 ## Datasets Overview

+Each CSV file contains two columns:
+- **Sentence**: This column includes the text of the sentences being analyzed.
+Each row represents a different sentence.
+- **Label**: This column provides the sentiment label assigned to each sentence.
+The possible labels are:
+  - **Positive**: Indicates a positive sentiment.
+  - **Negative**: Indicates a negative sentiment.
+  - **Neutral**: Indicates a neutral sentiment.

 ### Malayalam-English
 The following files contain data for Malayalam-English code-mixing: